 Your answers are your story; let them shine.

 You’ll find out if you’re through to a learning and selection event by 14 June.
 Up to 40 people will be invited to attend.

 Birmingham and London will play host to the two events.
 You’ll be asked to join the one closest to you, with your travel expenses covered.

 Ahead of this, we’ll ask you to share a short introductory video with us via a digital platform.
 This isn’t assessed; it’s to help us better welcome you on the day.

 The day is designed to give you an idea of what it’s like to work in editorial.
 You’ll take part in a series of creative and interactive workshops, run by editors from across the publishing houses.

 Each workshop will be followed up with a challenge to give you a chance to demonstrate your potential to work in publishing.

-After the two events we’ll decide on the ten traineeships and let you know by 11 July.
+After the two events we’ll decide on the eight traineeships and let you know by 11 July.

 You’ll spend the day at our London offices so you can meet with editors from our publishing houses.
 Like you, they’ll be figuring out where your interests and passions might best fit during your time here.